Soermin/wazuh-install/README.md

 # Wazuh Open Source Project
-Wazuh merupakan platform keamanan siber dengan sumber terbuka atau open source yang menyediakan solusi SIEM (Security Information and Even Management) dan XDR (Extended Detection and Response).
-Singkatnya, Wazuh ini membantu kita dalam memantau, mendeteksi dan merespon ancaman keamanan dengan mengumpulkan, menganalisis dan mengelola log dari berbabagai sumber.
+Wazuh is an open source cybersecurity platform that provides SIEM (Security Information and Even Management) and XDR (Extended Detection and Response) solutions.
+In short, this Wazuh helps us in monitoring, detecting and responding to security threats by collecting, analyzing and managing logs from various sources.

 ![image 164](https://github.com/user-attachments/assets/8bbfe147-b102-4aa1-a5da-e9f2c7428bcb)

-Meskipun gratis, Wazuh menjadi salah satu platform keamanan yang patut dipertimbangkan.
-Salah satu alasannya adalah:
+Although it is free, Wazuh is one of the security platforms worth considering.
+One reason is:
-- **Skalabilitas Tinggi :** Cocok untuk mengelola banyak agent (endpoint) dengan performa yang sangat efisien
+- **High Scalability :** Suitable for managing many agents (endpoints) with very efficient performance
-- **Integrasi yang Fleksibel :** Mudah diintegrasikan dengan tools keamanan siber lainnya untuk memperkuat layer keaman Tim SOC.
+- **Flexible integration :** Easily integrated with other cybersecurity tools to strengthen the safety layer of the SOC Team.
-- **Open Source :** Wazu#h dapat digunakan tanpa biaya lisensi, menjadi pilihan oleh banyak pengguna karena sangat lengkap dan tidak perlu mengeluarkan biaya yang tinggi.
+- **Open Source :** Wazu#h can be used without a license fee, being an option by many users because it is very complete and does not need to incur high costs.

-## 🖥️ Spesifikasi Hardware Minimum:
+## Spesifikasi ksatik > Ini Minimum:
-- **CPU :** 2 core
+- **CPU:** 2 inti
-- **RAM :** 4 GB
+- **RAM:** 4 GB
-- **Storage :** 20 GB
+- **Penyimpanan:** 20 GB

-Jika ada kendala, pastikan untuk selalu membaca/mengakses dokumentasi resmi : https://documentation.wazuh.com/
+If there are any obstacles, be sure to always read/access official documentation: https://documentation.wazuh.com/

-Terima kasih telah menggunakan panduan ini.
-Semoga bermanfaat! 🙌
+Thank you for using this guide.
+Good luck! 🙌